DucManhPhan/DucManhPhan.github.io/_posts/2020-04-02-How-to-configure-Hibernate-correctly-in-our-project.md

 ---
 layout: post
-title: Howt to configure Hibernate correctly in our project
+title: How to configure Hibernate correctly in our project
 bigimg: /img/image-header/yourself.jpeg
-tags: [Java, Spring, Hibernate]
+tags: [Hibernate]
 ---

 In this article, we will learn how to configure Hibernate in our normal project or Spring boot project in production environement.